-A Content Area Assembly consists of faculty within a high school department or faculty representing a P-12 certification area (such as band directors and foreign language instructors) across schools and districts.
-This tier of Partnership Network membership provides an opportunity for group membership in the Network based specifically on a teaching discipline.
+A Content Area Assembly* consists of a faculty member within a high school or representing a P-12 certification area (such as band directors and foreign language instructors) across schools and districts.
+This tier of Partnership Network membership provides an opportunity for membership in the Network based specifically on a teaching discipline.
 The Content Area Assembly applies solely to secondary or P-12 certification fields that may experience challenges to gaining the necessary commitment of the entire school community required for PDS or Partner School tiers.
 Assemblies engage in collaboration designed to prepare future educators, provide current educators with ongoing professional development, encourage joint school-university faculty investigations into education-related issues, and promote the learning of P-12 students.
-Participation as a Content Area Assembly requires approval from all school principals and superintendents represented by its members.
+Participation in a Content Area Assembly requires approval from the faculty member's school principal.

 Satellite Schools are sites in a partnering school district where individuals (teachers, school leaders) engage in activities related to Partnership Network goals but school-wide commitment to the partnership collaboration is not possible for various reasons.
 Some Satellite Schools use this opportunity to build capacity and eventually apply to become a Partner School.
 This tier of the Partnership Network is designed to include individual teachers or school leaders who have a desire to be involved, have contributions to make, but are not situated in a school that is ready or able to commit to ongoing partnership work.
 In this case, individuals in a Satellite School often participate in teacher preparation or engage in collaborative professional development but they are not in any way obligated to do so.
 The Partnership Coordinator facilitates communication and networking opportunities for individuals in Satellite Schools.

 Those interested in joining the Partnership should have a strong commitment to the program goals and an eagerness to engage in innovation.
-Network schools agree to partnership initiatives outlined in Memorandums of Understanding (Professional Development School MOU, Partner School MOU, Content Area Assembly MOU).
+Network schools agree to partnership initiatives outlined in Memorandums of Understanding (Professional Development School MOU and Partner School MOU).